 Filing a Complaint

-- explains how to file a complaint against a psychologist, psychological assistant, or registered psychologist,
+- explains how to file a complaint against a psychologist or psychological associate

 - describes the review and investigation process, and